opnsense/tools/README.md

     # make boot-<image>

+Normally the build scripts will pick up version numbers based on commit tags or given version tags or a date-type string.
+Should it not fit your needs, you can change the name using:

+    # make rename-<set>[,<another_set>] NAME=<new_name>

+The available targets are: base and kernel.

 Last but not least, in case build variables needs to be inspected, they can be printed selectively using: